 The QA/QC procedures included analysis of multipoint calibration concentration standards to establish relative response factor (RRF) curves for each of the 17 native PCDD and PCDF congeners.
+Triplicate analyses of 6 concentration calculation standards (Table 2; CS2, CS3, CS5, CS6, CS7, and CS8) were determined to vary by less than \pm 20% for TCDD and TCDF and \pm 30% for all other PCDD and PCDF congeners.
+The mean RRF values were also determined to vary by less than this criteria over the entire calibration range.
 The mean RRF (RRF) values and instrument sensitivity were verified daily by bracketing the sample analyses with an injection of a standard that ranged from 2.5 pg/μL for 2,3,7,8-TCDD and 2,3,7,8-TCDF up to 12.5 pg/μL for 0CDD and 0CDF.
-The criterion for continuing with the sample analysis was agreement of the measured RRF value with the mean RRF within $\pm$ 20% for 2,3,7,8-TCDD and TCDF and $\pm$ 30% for all other PCDD and PCDF congeners.
+The criterion for continuing with the sample analysis was agreement of the measured RRF value with the mean RRF within \pm 20% for 2,3,7,8-TCDD and TCDF and \pm 30% for all other PCDD and PCDF congeners.

 Other activities included the analysis of laboratory method blanks and reagent blanks and measurement of the absolute recoveries of the internal quantitation standards.
+Laboratory method blanks were samples that were handled exactly as an adipose sample except no lipid matrix was used.